yxshv/uploadthing-dark/README.md

 # Darkmode for [UploadThing](https://uploadthing.com/)

-A chromium extension for providing dark mode for uploadthing
+A chromium extension for providing dark mode for uploadthing for free

 ![screenshot of uploadthing in darkmode](https://github.com/yxshv/uploadthing-dark/assets/93475253/12449a33-b09e-48cd-abf6-b1bf9a04cbbd)